 Having worked for accommodation, tour operator, the educational system and as an advisor to destinations, which would you consider the main challenges right now in Chile, in terms of advancing its sustainability as a destination?

 The main problem that Chile faces in tourism is the lack of professionalism in the industry.
 The lack of technical knowledge means that many people talk about sustainability but in reality, apply practically nothing.

 The lack of practical and local-scale policies is also a gap that must be minimized, to really start the journey towards tourism sustainability in Chilean destinations.

 Judging from your experience, which factors or trends within the country might support or hinder a better, more responsible tourism in Chile?

 Currently, the tourism industry in Chile is not making the necessary efforts in terms of sustainability.
 There are just a few low-impact actions.
 We need to improve those and move faster, to make sure local communities benefit from tourism.

-Reflecting on your work so far, also as member of the UNWTO Panel of Tourism Experts, which would be your key insights, or lessons learned?
+Reflecting on your work so far, also a member of the UNWTO Panel of Tourism Experts, which would be your key insights or lessons learned?